selendra/selendra-wiki/docs/learn/learn-phragmen.md

 ### Rationale

-While this method works well if all voters have equal weight, this is not the case in Polkadot.
+While this method works well if all voters have equal weight, this is not the case in Selendra.
-Elections for both validators and candidates for the Polkadot Council are weighted by the number of tokens held by the voters.
+Elections for both validators and candidates for the Selendra Council are weighted by the number of tokens held by the voters.
 This makes elections more similar to a corporate shareholder election than a traditional political election, where some members have more pull than others.
 Someone with a single token will have much less voting power than someone with 100.
 Although this may seem